Public Sector Decarbonisation Scheme – PSDS

 The PSDS Grant Scheme is run by Salix for BEIS.
 The overall size of Phase 3 PSDS will be announced in the 2021 Spending Review on 27 October.
 Funding will be provided for costs over and above the like for like replacement costs of a fossil fuel heating system for successful applicants.

 The purpose of the scheme is to help make eligible buildings more energy efficient and install low carbon heating systems like heat pumps, heating controls, glazing and insulation.

-Eligible bodies can apply for up to 100% grant funding for projects that meet one or more of four categories:
+Eligible bodies can apply for funding for projects that meet one or more of these categories: